SandileDesmondMfazi/BotswanaHousePrices-Dataset/README.md

 ## Contact

-For any inquiries or suggestions, please contact [your email] or open an issue in this repository.
+For any inquiries or suggestions, please contact [sandilemfazi12@gmail.com] or open an issue in this repository.